akashveera/jenkins-k8s-terraform/README.md

 - **GitHub**: For version control and repository management.

 ## Project Description
-This repository contains the solution for the Superloop technical assessment.
-The project demonstrates the implementation of an Nginx web server through Jenkins and Kubernetes, using Terraform.
+This repository contains the solution to deploy an Nginx web server into an EKS cluster using Jenkins and Terraform.

 The project is divided into the following steps: